nicetransition/SASS-Margin-and-Padding-Starter/README.md

 ---

 ### Sass Option
-Include "space.scss" in your project and adjust variables within "_variables.scss".
+Include "space.scss" in your project and adjust variables at the top of the Sass file.

 It is recommended to change the file to a [partial](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#partials) and `@import "spacing"` in your main output file.